iantfleming/CV/README.md

 #### Fast learner

 throughout my life, I have demonstrated many times that I am capable of learning new and difficult skills at a very fast rate.
-For example, I was able to achieve a distinction in grade 8 piano only 3 years after taking up the instrument.
-Additionally, through self teaching, I have also succeeded in learning several computer softwares from scratch to a professional standard, including Pro Tools, Sibelius, Adobe Premiere Pro and Opentoonz.
-This includes the ability to work out and resolve any issues that I have faced with these programmes.
+Joining Makers Academy and learning several coding languages including Ruby and Javascript in only 12 weeks is one of many examples of my ability to learn and apply skills quickly.
+Additionally, In 2011 I was able to achieve a distinction in grade 8 piano only 3 years after taking up the instrument.
+Through self teaching, I have also succeeded in learning several computer softwares from scratch to a professional standard, including Pro Tools, Sibelius, Adobe Premiere Pro and Opentoonz.

 - Experience
 - Achievements